yardsale8/stat110_book/_sources/chp6_iverson/bootstrap_two_independent_means.rst

        |image644|

     f.
-At this point we can determine the null and alternative hypothesis, (including the correct order of substraction.)
+At this point we can determine the null and alternative hypothesis, (including the correct order of subtraction.)
 We do this by considering the research hypothesis in light of the order of subtraction.
 In this case, the research hypothesis has :math"`\mu_{with}` bigger than :math:`\mu_{no}`, so :math:`H_{a}:\mu_{\text{no}} - \mu_{\text{with}} < 0`.